PacktPublishing/Getting-Started-With-Angular-8/chapter5/Client-Contacts-Manager-Angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Changes in this version

+- Expanded on the previous version by adding more sections to the application
+- Started to add the Company section
+- Adding more Modules, in order to show how NgModule is used to structure more complex applications.